11 Huge Streaming Trends 2023-2026

 As new streaming services enter the fray, it's likely we'll see many of them use advertising to reduce or eliminate subscription fees.

 And as customers hesitate to pay for too many subscriptions at once, it's a trend that's unlikely to end anytime soon.

 That Wraps It Up

-From faster compression and delivery technologies, international programming in local languages, niche streaming services and more.
+From faster compression and delivery technologies, to international programming in local languages, niche streaming services, and more.